 And they are such a good, dependable and cheap vegetable that grows well in Northern Europe!

 Leeks are lovely cooked.
 You can make delicious creamy leeks, with lots of Parmesan and perhaps a few mushrooms.
 Leeks also go quite well with carrots (or so I’m told), braised until both are tender, seasoned with cinnamon and black pepper.

-Cooked leeks - lovely.
-You can do them creamy, with lots of Parmesan and perhaps a few mushrooms.
-Leeks also go quite well with carrots (or so I’m told).
-They can be cooked whole-ish and served as mock-asparagus - which is so much better than eating asparagus imported from the darkest Peru in the bleak mid-winter.
+They can be cooked whole when new and skinny, and served as mock-asparagus, which is so much better than eating asparagus imported from the darkest Peru in the bleak mid-winter.

 Leeks are also a good filler in all sorts of bakes and casseroles.
 Leeks, potatoes plus bacon for meat eaters or cheese for vegetarians; cheap and delightful as a winter warmer.